Phone-GWP-group

 Can you use packaging materials for an interesting appearance?

-When working with corrugated packaging, in particular, the colour of the material used in its manufacture can also have a surprisingly significant impact on how your packaging, products and brand are perceived.
+When working with corrugated packaging, in particular, the colours of the material used in its manufacture can also have a surprisingly significant impact on how your packaging, products, and brand are perceived.

-Many businesses now use kraft material with green and white inks to create a natural, environmentally friendly message.
-Alternatively, white materials (and those using clay coat liners or specialist surface coating to provide a “sheen”) are ideal for more premium offerings.
+Many businesses now use Kraft material with green and white inks to create a natural, environmentally friendly message.
+Alternatively, white materials (and those using clay-coat liners or specialist surface coatings to provide a “sheen”) are ideal for more premium offerings.

-How the colour of the material used for your packaging combines with your chosen print colours is becoming increasingly important.
+How the colour of the packaging material you use combines with your chosen print colours is becoming increasingly important.

 A brown cardboard box with black printing